specklesystems/speckle-docs/dev/server-manualsetup.md

 The Speckle server needs two services available over the network:
 - PostgreSQL (tested with v12 and v13)
 - Redis
+- Optional: S3-compatible Object Storage

 ::: tip
-Both PostgreSQL and Redis are included in the following deployment instructions, so **you don't need to install them manually**.
+PostgreSQL, Redis and MinIO are included in the following deployment instructions, so **you don't need to install them manually**.

 You can also install them manually or use a managed deployment from a cloud provider (Azure, AWS, DigitalOcean, etc).
 Setting them up manually is out of scope of this article.
 :::